Soneso/stellar-ios-mac-sdk/soroban.md

 ## [Stellar SDK for iOS](https://github.com/Soneso/stellar-ios-mac-sdk)
 ## Soroban support

-The following shows you how to use the iOS SDK to start **experimenting** with Soroban smart contracts.

-**Please note, that both, Soroban itself and the iOS SDK support for Soroban are still under development, so breaking changes may occur.**

 **Supported version: Soroban Preview 11.**

 ### Quick Start

-iOS SDK Soroban support allows you to deploy and to invoke smart contracts on Futurenet.
-Futurenet is a special test network provided by Stellar.
+iOS SDK Soroban support allows you to deploy and to invoke smart contracts.

 To deploy and/or invoke smart contracts with the iOS SDK use the ```SorobanServer``` class.
 It connects to a given local or remote Soroban-RPC Server.